-Bordering eight counties, with Offaly and Galway to the north and Cork and Waterford in the south, Tipperary is home to the famous Rock of Cashel, Mitchelstown Cave and shares Lough Derg with Co Clare.
-Tipperary is also home to some amazing mountains like the Galtee Mountains, The Devil’s Bit and Slievenamon.
-There are so many reasons to visit Tipperary and the beautiful walks there certainly is one of them.
+Bordering eight counties, including Offaly and Galway to the north and Cork and Waterford in the south, Tipperary is home to the famous Rock of Cashel and Mitchelstown Cave, and also shares Lough Derg with Co Clare.
+Tipperary is also home to some amazing mountains like the Galtees, The Devil’s Bit and Slievenamon.
+There are so many reasons to visit Tipperary and the beautiful walks here certainly add to the attraction.
 Check out some of the best walks in Tipperary below.

 1. Graves of the Leinstermen Loop

-If folklore and legends interest you then you will love the stories associated with many of the hill walks in Co Tipperary.
-This particular walk brings you to the top of Tountina (459 m) in North Tipperary where legend has it that the men of Leinster and their king met their death at the hands of High King Brian Boru’s soldiers around 1000AD.
+If folklore and legends interest you, then you will love the stories associated with many of the hill walks in Co Tipperary.
+This particular walk brings you to the top of Tountina (459m) in North Tipperary where legend has it that the men of Leinster and their king met their deaths at the hands of High King Brian Boru’s soldiers in around 1000AD.
 The attack was planned by Brian Boru’s wife, as their daughter was supposed to marry the King of Leinster and she did not approve.
-This six kilometre loop walk is on both minor roads and mountain trails.
-It is recommended for those with a medium level of fitness.
+This 6km looped walk is on both minor roads and mountain trails and is ideal for those with a medium level of fitness.
 It should take you 2-3 hours to complete the loop.
-From the top of Tountina you will get fabulous views of Lough Derg and its islands and across to Co Clare.
+From the top of Tountina you will get fabulous views of Lough Derg and its islands, and across to Co Clare.
 The walk begins just between Portroe and Ballina.
-The Graves of the Leinstermen should be well signposted from both villages.
+The Graves of the Leinstermen is be well signposted from both villages.
 From the main road, you will turn up a small road.
-Follow this for approx. 2.5 kilometres, keeping left at both Y junctions.
+Follow this for approx. 2.5km and keep left at both Y junctions.

 2. Devil’s Bit Loop

-From high kings to the Devil himself, stories say that the Devil took a bite out of this mountain and broke his tooth while doing so.
+From high kings to the devil himself, folklore has it that the man with horns took a bite out of this mountain and broke his tooth while doing so.
 His broken tooth now stands at the Rock of Cashel.
 This loop walk near Templemore will take you along the side of the Devil’s Bit mountain.
-If you wish to reach the summit (478 m) there is a path leading off the loop.
-From the top, you can see all eight of Tipp’s surrounding counties on a clear day.
+If you wish to reach the summit (478m), there is a path leading off the loop.
+From the top on a clear day, you can see all eight of the counties surrounding Tipp.
 This walk is on Sandy laneways, forestry tracks and hillside paths.
-The total length of the loop, not including the climb to the summit, is five kilometres and should take you about two hours.
+The total length of the loop, not including the climb to the summit, is 5km and should take you about two hours.
 There are some steep inclines on this walk so a moderate level of fitness is required.
-The route starts about three kilometres from Templemore on the road to Nenagh.
+The route starts about 3km from Templemore on the road to Nenagh.
 The turn off the main road is signposted for Devil’s Bit.

 3. Slieve Feilim Way